mekhi-woods/HiloCATsSN1991bg/README.md

-# Mass Step of Type-1a Supernova 1991bg
+# Mass Step of 1991bg-like Ia Supernovae
 This repository works to analyze and calculate the mass step function of Supernovae Type Ia using forced photometry data from the ATLAS and ZTF sky surveys.
 This project is a segment of the collaboration 'Hilo Cosmology And Transients (CATs)', an initiative operative from the University of Hawaii.